Odin in Norse Mythology: Origin Story, Meaning and Symbols

 Meaning and Epithets

 Odin’s name in Old Norse is Óðinn.
 This can be interpreted as “Master of Ecstasy”.
 In some accounts, his name means “fury” or “rage”.
-This meaning of his comes from his fierce and completely terrifying demeanor in battles.
+This meaning comes from his fierce and completely terrifying demeanor in battles.
 As a result of this, he was worshiped as a war deity.

 Odin’s never-ending pursuit of wisdom